-The complaint will be forwarded to the Manager/Team Leader of the relevant service area for investigation.
+The complaint will be forwarded to the Manager/Team Leader of the relevant service area, or anyone they delegate, for investigation.

 A complaint should be resolved at the earliest possible opportunity, having assessed what evidence is needed to fully consider the issues, what outcome would resolve the matter for the resident and whether there are any urgent actions required.
-In any case, complaints should be responded to within 15 working days.
+In any case, complaints should be responded to within 10 working days.

 Investigations must be carried out in an impartial manner.
-Where there is a conflict of interest, or where there could be a perception of a conflict of interest in the eyes of a reasonable person, then the Manager/Team Leader should identify an alternative Manager or Team Leader to carry out the investigation.
+Where there is a conflict of interest, or where there could be a perception of a conflict of interest in the eyes of a reasonable person, then the Manager/Team Leader should identify an alternative Manager or Team Leader or delegated officer to carry out the investigation.